Social skills: what they are and why they’re important for autistic teenagers

 - solving social problems, like what to do when you disagree with someone

 - understanding unwritten social rules

-Social skills strategies for teenagers with autism spectrum disorder
+Social skills strategies for autistic teenagers

-Role-play is a good way for your child to practise social skills.
-For example, you and your child could role-play the skills you need when you’re in a shop, like saying hello, asking for what you want and saying thank you.
+You and your child could role-play the skills you need when you’re in a shop, like saying hello, asking for what you want and saying thank you.
 You could also try something related to friendships, like asking a classmate to get together at the weekend.

 You can ask your child what skills and situations they want to practise.
 Your child could also try role-playing with other family members or friends.